sawonorin/EvaluationAssignment/README.md

 Try to ship as few bugs as possible.
 Focus on a minimal usable interface.
 Functionality takes priority over design.

-Allowed technologies: Angular 2+, .NET Core, Python, NodeJS, React, Vue.js, Bootstrap, SCSS, SASS, LESS, CSS, HTML5, Vanilla JS.
+Allowed technologies: .NET Core, Python, NodeJS, React, Vue.js, Angular 2+ Bootstrap, SCSS, SASS, LESS, CSS, HTML5, Vanilla JS.

 **Part 2**
 ------

+Open the appended project, analyze the code and respond to the following:

+- What do you believe is the requirements for this project?
+- Is there anything missing?
+- Is there anything you would have done differently?

+Good luck!
+(｡◕‿◕｡)